coolbutuseless/oomph/README.md

 [![R-CMD-check](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/coolbutuseless/oomph/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-`oomph` is a technical demonstration of using a *minimal perfect hashing function* to do fast named lookups of data in lists and vectors.
+`oomph` is a technical demonstration of using a *hashmap* to do fast named lookups of data in lists and vectors.

-The hashed lookup can be **1000x** faster than R’s standard lookup method (depending on number of elements to extract).
+The hashed lookup can be **1000x** faster than R’s standard lookup method (depending on number of elements in original object and the number of elements to extract).

 Next steps:

-- This would be much better with a dynamic minimal perfect hash which updated with new elements
+- This would be much better with a dynamic hash which could be easily updated with new elements
-- The included mph code has some issues with large numbers of input strings.
-I think it may have something to do with large stack using with the recursive calling of `graph.c / cyclicdeledge()`

 ## Installation